happytomatoe/udacity-capstone-project/README.md

 use to answer questions regarding different aspects of the provided data.

 ### Overview of the tables:
 - fact_review.
-As the heart of this dataset are the users' review this table represents different aspects of this review.
+As the heart of this dataset is the users' reviews, this table represents different aspects of this review.
 - fact_friend - factless fact table to represent user-friend relation
 - fact_business_category - factless fact table to represent business-category relation.
 Business categories are represented as list in the json source file.
 Currently, in the [insert query](airflow/plugins/helpers/table_insert_queries.py)